 Students will learn concepts such as supply and demand, market pricing and government intervention, and be able to relate them to social issues pertinent to their personal lives.
 The course will cover the history of economics and geopolitical studies.
-The course will infuse career oriented activities and students will engage in the standards of the Iowa Core Curriculum.
+Students will engage in the standards of the Iowa Core Curriculum.